Sekuraz/bachelorthesis/project/chapters/guide.md

 The recommended way to build it is to add the new folder to the top level \texttt{CMakeLists.txt} of this project and add dependencies to \texttt{tdomp}, the runtime library, and \texttt{processor}, the preprocessor, in the
 \texttt{CMakeLists.txt} of your project.
-Due to the complex dependency tracking the only build system currently supported is cmake.
+Due to the complex dependency tracking the only build system currently supported is \texttt{cmake}.
 Then add a preprocessor run to every source file from which tasks should be extracted to the applications build steps.
 An example how this step might look like can be found in the file \texttt{test/CMakeLists.txt} in this project.
-The first build might take very long, and, because the long build is done every time any \texttt{CMakeLists.txt} is changed, it is recommended to use ccache or another caching mechanism.
+The first build might take very long, and, because the long build is done every time any \texttt{CMakeLists.txt} is changed, it is recommended to use \texttt{ccache} or another caching mechanism.
-It is also recommended to delete \texttt{/tmp/tasking\_functions} before a build in which filenames or are changed.
+It is also recommended to delete \texttt{/tmp/tasking\_functions} before a build in which filenames are changed.
-In this folder support files are created and which are becoming outdated after a filename is changed.
+In this folder support files are created which are becoming outdated after a filename is changed.

 ## Running the resulting application
 After the build finishes the resulting application can no longer be ran by invoking it directly, because one node, the first one, is reserved for the runtime.
-In order to run the resulting application mpirun has to be used.
+In order to run the resulting application \texttt{mpirun} has to be used.
 Currently there is support for one task per worker process, so one might opt into running multiple mpi processes per node.